drliaowu/MTRN3100_Python_Tutorials/README.md

 Python tutorials for MTRN4110 21T2

-Updated by Leo Wu 2021
+Updated by Leo Wu, 2021

-Developed by Annie Wang 2020
+Created by Annie Wang, 2020

 ### Content